perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 Once you switch to that window, the colors will revert back to normal.
-If you want to configure different colors, you can do so with [setw -g window-status-activity-style]{.cf .ic} and the colors of your choice.
+If you want to configure different colors, you can do so with [setw -g window-status-activity-style] and the colors of your choice.

 []{#part0028.xhtml}